 - BS, Bioengineering, University of Illinois at Urbana-Champaign

 Near the end of my PhD, I refocused on using probability theory to analyze phenomena from complexity science.
-I’ve continued this work during my postdoc years with Dana Randall at Georgia Tech, who has led a MURI on engineering collective behavior since 2019.
-During this time, I’ve greatly benefitted from visits to the Santa Fe Institute.
+I continued this work during my postdoc years with Dana Randall at Georgia Tech, who led a MURI on engineering collective behavior from 2019–2026.
+I explored how ideas from complexity science motivate new lines of probability research as part of the SLMath program Probability and Statistics of Discrete Structures.
+I also greatly benefitted (and continue to benefit) from visits to the Santa Fe Institute and the Department of Mathematics at the London School of Economics.

 - Postdoctoral Fellow, Georgia Institute of Technology, in the